aleksunoapp/WIP/README.md

 SCSS, scoped and nested the same way as HTML, or CSS.
 Global CSS in App.vue, including variables and transitions.
 All margins and padding in rem, set on #DMPI (Vue's mount point).
-Scroll frozen down to `.container`s
+Scroll frozen down to `.container`s.
-Flexbox, getComputedPropertyStyle, basic canvas.
+Flexbox, getComputedPropertyStyle, a canvas with a signature_pad and hammerjs attached to it.

 #### z-index
 - service 1